 Rarely, when the platelet count remains dangerously low despite treatment, doctors remove the spleen, which normally traps and destroys old blood cells and platelets.
 The best time for this surgery is during the 2nd trimester.

-Myasthenia gravis, which causes muscle weakness, does not usually cause serious or permanent complications during pregnancy.
-However, pregnant women may have more episodes of weakness.
+Myasthenia gravis Myasthenia Gravis Myasthenia gravis is an autoimmune disorder that impairs communication between nerves and muscles, resulting in episodes of muscle weakness.
+Myasthenia gravis results from malfunction of the... read more causes muscle weakness.
+Its effects during pregnancy vary.
+Pregnant women may have more episodes of weakness.
 Thus, they may need to take higher doses of the drugs (such as neostigmine) used to treat the disorder.
 These drugs can have side effects such as abdominal pain, diarrhea, vomiting, and increasing weakness.
 If these drugs are ineffective, women may be given corticosteroids or drugs that suppress the immune system (immunosuppressants).

 Some drugs that are commonly used during pregnancy, such as magnesium, can make the weakness caused by myasthenia gravis worse.
 So women who have myasthenia gravis must make sure their doctors know they have it.